Building Resilient Cloud Workloads with AWS Well-Architected Reviews

 Cloud Outages Are Inevitable.
 Is Your Business Prepared?

-Earlier this week, AWS experienced a limited-service disruption in one of the eastern regions of the United States.
-Social media feeds filled with commentary.
-Some expressed outrage, others found opportunities to criticize, and the uninitiated were simply surprised.
-The truth is that while these events are rare, they do occur from time to time.
+Earlier this week, AWS experienced a limited service disruption in one of its eastern U.S. regions.
+Social media feeds lit up—some voices were outraged, others seized the moment to criticize, and the uninitiated were simply surprised.
+The truth is that while these events are rare, they do occur.
 Every service provider is susceptible.
 As a consumer of services directly or indirectly affected, your options are limited.
 But as a business, you should be prepared.
 The financial, reputational, and operational costs of an outage can be substantial.
-While the internet’s foundation is resilience, it’s a choice you must actively make for your solutions.
-The same goes for services deployed on AWS, Azure, or any cloud or data center provider.
+Resilience underpins the internet, yet it remains a choice you must actively make for your solutions, whether they run on AWS, Azure, any other cloud, or in your own data center.

 Well-Architected as a Choice

-AWS, as well as all of the leading cloud providers, provide a well-architected framework that guides you to building the right solutions in the cloud.
+AWS, like the other leading cloud providers, provides a Well-Architected framework that guides you in building the right solutions in the cloud.
 Reliability is a foundational pillar of the AWS Well-Architected Framework, and at the core provides this guidance:

 Resiliency is a shared responsibility between AWS and you […]

-AWS is responsible for resiliency of the infrastructure that runs all of the services offered in the AWS Cloud.
-This infrastructure comprises the hardware, software, networking, and facilities that run AWS Cloud services.
-AWS uses commercially reasonable efforts to make these AWS Cloud services available, ensuring service availability meets or exceeds AWS Service Level Agreements (SLAs) […]
+AWS is responsible for resiliency of the infrastructure that runs all of the services offered in the AWS Cloud. […] AWS uses commercially reasonable efforts to make these AWS Cloud services available, ensuring service availability meets or exceeds AWS Service Level Agreements (SLAs) […]

 Your responsibility is determined by the AWS Cloud services that you select.
 This determines the amount of configuration work you must perform as part of your resiliency responsibilities. […] DR strategies may also make use of multiple AWS Regions.
 For example, in an active/passive configuration, service for the workload fails over from its active Region to its DR Region if the active Region can no longer serve requests.